0xaptosj/aptos-full-stack-template/next-app/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Reading data from indexer DB

+Currently the frontend is set to read data from neon postgres which is the DB used by the Rust indexer.
+If you use the TypeScript indexer, that will write to a local sqlite DB and you can update the frontend code accordingly.

 ## Local development

 This template uses `@neondatabase/serverless` to connect to a Postgres database.
-When testing locally, you can connect to a dev branch of neon DB.
+When testing locally, you can connect to a dev branch of neon DB because neon DB doesn't support local development.

 ## Create a read only user in DB